lmaotrigine/klip/README.md

 ## Setup

-KLIP requires a bunch of keys.
+klip requires a bunch of keys.
 Generate them all with

 ```console
 $ klip genkeys